mesosphere/kudo-spark-operator/MONITORING.md

 ##### Prerequisite
 * The *`prometheus-operator`*.
-If you are using Kubernetes cluster without pre-installed the `prometheus-operator` then follow the [quick start guide](https://github.com/coreos/prometheus-operator#quickstart).
+If you don't already have the `prometheus-operator` installed on your Kubernetes cluster, you can do so by following the [quick start guide](https://github.com/coreos/prometheus-operator#quickstart).
 * The *`kudo-spark-operator`*.
 [Installing and using spark operator](https://github.com/mesosphere/kudo-spark-operator/blob/master/README.md#installing-and-using-spark-operator).